Privacy Notice for Deloitte Clients

 We may for specific purposes process data regarding your health, in which case we will ask for your explicit consent to such processing.

 2. From whom do we collect your personal data?

-We collect your personal data from you, as well as from public authorities; pension companies, insurance providers, banks, legal and other third party advisors and other Deloitte entities depending on the nature of engagement.
+We mostly collect your personal data from you directly, however, we may also collect data from public authorities (e.g. tax authorities), pension companies, insurance providers, banks, legal counsels and other third party advisors and other Deloitte entities depending on the nature of the engagement.

 3. The legal basis for the collection and processing of your personal data

 We collect and process your data based on the following articles in GDPR: